Skip to main content

 Expenditures

 LUSD's most significant expenses are the salary and benefits of staff.
-In this budget, 68% of expense budgets are projected for payroll and benefits.
-Lompoc has about 1188 Full Time Equivalent (FTE) staff.
+In this budget, 73% of expense budgets are projected for payroll and benefits.

 Other Expense Categories